-An individual who registers to vote by mail who has not previously voted in a federal general election in Indiana (or a special election for federal office in Indiana) must include with that mailing a COPY of the individual's current and valid photo identification or a current utility bill, bank statement, government check, paycheck, or government document that shows the name and address of the voter.
+An individual who registers to vote by mail who has not previously voted in a federal general election in Indiana (or a special election for federal office in Indiana) must include with that mailing a COPY of the individual's current and valid special election for rederation cent motana) must include with that mailing a COPY of the individual's current and valid photo identification or a current utility bill, bank statement, government check, paycheck, or government document that shows the name and address of the voter.
 If this documentation is not provided with the registration application, the voter will be required to provide the documentation before voting.
 If you do not provide proof of identification, you may cast a provisional ballot.
 Mailing address: